The Law School

 William is a Senior Lecturer and Course Leader for the Oil & Gas Law LLM.
 He specialises in commercial law and tax law.
 His research interests include Tax Law, Commercial Law, E-Commerce and Computing Law.

-Margaret Downie is Senior Lecturer in the Law School.
-She is also course Leader for the PG Certificate in Mediation.
+Margaret Downie is Senior Lecturer and Director of Resources in the Law School.

 Dr Elimma Ezeani is Course Leader for the LLM/MSc International Trade and LLM International Commercial Law.